T. Rowe Price US Large Cap Growth Equity

 Our Opinion

-Jon Friar, Co-manager Jon joined Taymour on the fund on 1st January 2025, having already been working closely with Taymour as associate portfolio manager on the fund.
+Jon joined the fund on 1st January 2025, having already been working closely with former manager Taymour as associate portfolio manager on the fund.
 Jon has 18 years of investment experience and joined T. Rowe Price in 2011, beginning as an analyst covering financial companies.
 Prior to working at T. Rowe, Jon was in structured product sales at Barclays Capital.

 Investment process

 T. Rowe Price US Large Cap Growth Equity is one of the more concentrated portfolios at T. Rowe Price.
-Taymour and Jon look for companies that can generate above average growth for the next three to five years, determined by how much free cash flow they can produce.
-They believe that most large-cap growth companies revert to the mean over time, so want to capture outperformance in that period.
-They are happy to have a small part of the portfolio in firms exhibiting lower but sustainable growth.
+Jon looks for companies that can generate above average growth for the next three to five years, determined by how much free cash flow they can produce.
+He believes that most large-cap growth companies revert to the mean over time, so want to capture outperformance in that period.
+He is happy to have a small part of the portfolio in firms exhibiting lower but sustainable growth.

 The managers can choose from a universe of approximately 500 companies.
 This universe is first analysed with a screen, which looks for a minimum of 10% + inflation earnings growth.
-Taymour and Jon recognise that this is a high benchmark and whittle the list down to around 150-200 companies.
+Jon recognises that this is a high benchmark and whittle the list down to around 150-200 companies.

 From here, T. Rowe Price’s analyst team do their proprietary fundamental analysis.
 This will involve going through the stock’s financial reports to confirm the screens have interpreted the company’s numbers correctly and looking for where the company is performing and whether it is able to grow into the future.
 T. Rowe Price has an enviable resource of equity specialists to help produce this work.

-Taymour and Jon will then stress test the stock’s investment thesis to confirm the analysts’ expectations.
-They do this in partnership with the analyst, making sure they have done the work on the stock too, not simply picked their best ideas.
+Jon will then stress test the stock’s investment thesis to confirm the analysts’ expectations.
+He does this in partnership with the analysts, making sure they have done the work on the stock too, not simply picked their best ideas.
 Work is conducted on ESG inputs at this stage too.
 There will then be a valuation analysis to assess the estimation of what is a good price for the stock.
 This leaves around 80-100 companies that are worthy of consideration.

 The final portfolio will consist of around 60-75 companies that have been selected based on which make for the most compelling opportunities over a three-year period, as well as the risk they offer.
 The top ten stocks will be high conviction and account for around 50% of the portfolio.
 A more even spread and smaller weightings across the remaining 50+ stocks helps with risk management through diversification, without sacrificing potential rewards.